markjamesm/markjamesm.github.io/aboutme.md

 subtitle: Get to know me
 ---

 My name is Mark-James McDougall, and I'm a creative professional from Montreal, Canada with a wide skillset.
-I work as a Webmaster at [McGill University](https://mcgill.ca) and have experience with:
+I work as a Webmaster at [McGill University](https://mcgill.ca) (BA'15) and have experience with:

-- UI/UX
+- Swift Programming (Linux, MacOS)
 - iOS Development (SwiftUI)
 - Digital Marketing (SEO & SEM)
 - Information Architecture
-- Audio Production (Podcasting, Soundtracks)
+- Audio Engineering (Podcasting, Soundtrack production)
 - Linux Server Administation

 To see some of the neat stuff I'm working on, check out my [projects page.](/projects)